Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

 .. http:put:: /api/(version)/assets/(identifier)/icon
 .. http:post:: /api/(version)/assets/(identifier)/icon

    Doing either a PUT or a POST on the asset icon endpoint with appropriate arguments will upload a custom icon for an asset.
-That icon will take precedence over what rotki already knows for the asset if anything.
+That icon will take precedence over what backend already knows for the asset if anything.

    **Example Request**: